 - Other agencies and/or organizations involved in transportation-related activities for individuals with disabilities and older adults

 Committees should meet regularly and should consider the schedules and needs of the public when setting meeting times.
 Meetings should be open to the public and it is good practice to post meeting dates, agendas, and minutes online, in addition to distributing them to members.
+A good practice is to announce meetings far in advance (for example, at least 30 days in advance or longer if required by the transit agency’s local policy for announcing public meetings), potentially establishing a set meeting schedule throughout the year.
+This will give interested persons time to make plans to attend, and also time to request accessibility accommodations in advance.
 All meetings must be accessible to persons with disabilities – to be discussed further in the section below.

 Here are few examples of ADA advisory committees: